 To buy credits, KeyCDN supports two payment methods:

 The latter is usually my preferred method.
 However, for automatic payments, you have to use a credit card.

 KeyCDN gives a clean user interface to manage your zones.
 It displays only the relevant details on each page.
 For example, the Overview page shows your credit balance, storage size, and the number of zones, along with a usage graph and a table.

-In comparison, the WordPress dashboard is a lot more cluttered in my opinion, even without plugins.
+In comparison, the BunnyCDN dashboard felt more complex to me.
 Whereas you don’t have much to get confused while navigating KeyCDN dashboard.

 Data Centers and Edge Locations

-In addition, there are nine more locations coming soon, including two each in South America and the Middle East.
+In addition, there are five more locations coming soon – three in South America and two in Asia.